 Students receiving financial aid are required to review and accept responsibility for the following information:

 - Understand GRCC’s financial aid disbursement & refund process:

 - Financial aid award amounts will be finalized on the financial aid census date with first disbursements and refunds beginning 30 days after the semester start date.

 - Class attendance must be confirmed by your instructors before financial aid is disbursed.
 Instructors have until refund day to submit confirmations.
 You should not contact faculty regarding confirmation status prior to the refund date.

 - Financial aid refunds will only occur AFTER all charges have been paid on your account.
 Charges include, but are not limited to, tuition, fees, bookstore purchases and Raider Card transfers.

 - For more information about financial aid disbursements and refunds, -->Click Here<-- or visit http://www.grcc.edu/financialaidscholarships/disbursementsandrefunds.

-- You must be making satisfactory academic progress towards successful completion of your academic program to be considered for financial aid.
+- You must be making satisfactory academic progress toward the completion of your academic program to be considered for financial aid.
 Review GRCC's Financial Aid Satisfactory Academic Progress Policy -->Click Here<-- or visit http://www.grcc.edu/financialaidscholarships/satisfactoryacademicprogres... to learn about the academic requirements and avoid financial aid suspension.

 - Your financial aid package is based on information available at the time of awarding.
 Several factors can impact your eligibility resulting aid reductions or cancellations.
 This may create a balance due on your account for which you will be responsible.

 - Financial aid will establish a census date for each semester.
 This means that your enrollment and financial aid will be locked in as of midnight on the census date.
 Financial aid cannot be increased for any classes added after this date. www.grcc.edu/fadates or -->Click Here<-- to review the census date and other important dates.